semgrep/semgrep-docs/docs/managing-findings.md

 ## Findings

 A finding is the core result of Semgrep's analysis.
 Findings are generated when a Semgrep rule matches a piece of code.
-After matching, a finding can make its way through 3 parts of the Semgrep ecosystem: [Semgrep](https://github.com/returntocorp/semgrep), [Semgrep CI](../semgrep-ci/overview/), and [Semgrep App](https://semgrep.dev/manage).
+After matching, a finding can make its way through 3 parts of the Semgrep ecosystem: [Semgrep CLI](https://github.com/returntocorp/semgrep), [Semgrep CI](/semgrep-ci/overview/), and [Semgrep App](https://semgrep.dev/manage).

-## Semgrep
+## Semgrep CLI

 Semgrep command line findings are produced by a specific rule matching a piece of code.
 Multiple rules can match the same piece of code, even if they are effectively the same rule.
 For example, consider the following rule and code snippet: